 Revelations & Revolutions: Committing to Renewable Energy

-“Believe it or not, in 2020 renewable energies have already overtaken coal.
+“Believe it or not, renewable energies have already overtaken coal.
 No one was expecting it to happen that quickly.”
 Adam Edelen, Founder, Edelen Renewables tells us.
-A few days ago, we picked his brain about renewable energy.
+We picked his brain about renewable energy.
 We didn’t want to just talk about what we’re doing in that sector.
 Instead, we wanted Adam’s input.
 Edelen Renewables is a mighty boutique renewables business we frequently collaborate with.
 To put it simply, he has a lot to say about the past, present, and future of renewable energy.

 “There’s a cultural and economic element to renewable energy, specifically solar,” Adam explains.
 “Solar has always been attractive to the people because it’s a cleaner way of producing energy.
 Now it’s cheaper, so it attracts the investors.”
 So far, Adam’s firm is involved in 10 projects across 4 states that will, collectively, produce over a gigawatt of renewable energy and $1.3B in capital investment.